matt1tk/SpirtDL/README.md

 ![SpirtDL menu](https://i.imgur.com/uQe597K.png)

  Want to donate?
 Buy me a spirthack sub ;)

+ # Roadmap
+ Adding auto run on launch as an option (so you don't have to click run) UI

 SpirtDL is a very simple loader for Spirthack that gets around having to go to the site every time (since the loader deletes itself out of safety).